helium/HIP/0043-software-release-guidelines.md

 # Deployment Impact

 - Vendors will be quicker at releasing device updates as they will be at work
-- Network should be more stable as hotspots will all update in a more timely manner
+- Network should be more stable as Hotspots will all update in a more timely manner
-- Rewards will be more consistent as surrounding hotspots will be on the same software version for longer
+- Rewards will be more consistent as surrounding Hotspots will be on the same software version for longer

 # Success Metrics